KevinVerre/kevins-guide-to-git/README.txt

 ## Topic 8.
 Other software built on top of Git.

 The most common software built on top of Git is programs that allow you to use Git with a GUI interface instead of the command line.

 Some text editors and IDEs come with built in Git functionality.
 For example, Apple's Xcode.
+I use Sublime Text 3 and it shows which lines have been modified but not yet staged.

 "Gitless" is a command line interface built on top of git that is designed to be easiler to learn how to use than Git.